 Resolution is a much-misunderstood aspect of accurate 3D printing, and there are many important factors that affect print quality beyond just layer height.
-This article will explain the factors making up a high-resolution 3D printer, as well as the benefits and drawbacks.
+This article recommends the best high-resolution 3D printers, explains the factors making up a high-resolution 3D printer, and the benefits and drawbacks.

 Typically within 3D printing resolutions, the Z-axis resolution, or Z-resolution, is most discussed.
 This is the vertical resolution and means the minimum layer height or thickness possible for a 3D printer.